Friday the 13th Part VI: Jason Lives: Cast

+While C.J.
+Graham is credited as Jason Voorhees, Dan Bradley appears uncredited as Jason in the paintball scene.

 Production

 Pre-production and writing

-Although the previous film in the series, Friday the 13th: A New Beginning, had been a financial success, it had disappointed the series' fans and received some of the worst reviews of any film in the series.
+Although the previous film in the series, Friday the 13th: A New Beginning, had been a financial success, it had disappointed the Friday the 13th series' fans and received some of the worst reviews of any film in the series.
 In order to prevent further alienating the fans (and thus potentially endangering the series), the producers decided to take the series in a new direction, moving it away from what producer Frank Mancuso Jr. called the "coarse" nature of A New Beginning.

 To this end, Mancuso hired Tom McLoughlin, who had directed the successful horror film One Dark Night but was also known around Hollywood for shopping around various comedy scripts he had written, a dichotomy that appealed to Mancuso.
-McLoughlin was given free rein on how he would present the story, with the only condition being that he bring back Jason and make him the film's villain.
+McLoughlin was given free rein on how he would present the story, with the only condition being that he bring back Jason Voorhees and make him the film's villain.

-McLoughlin decided to take the film in the direction of an old Universal Monsters movie, specifically the 1931 version of Frankenstein, which portrayed the monster as a lumbering killer brought to life by electricity.
+McLoughlin decided to take the film in the direction of an old Universal Monsters movie, specifically the 1931 version of Frankenstein, which portrayed Frankenstein's Monster (Boris Karloff) as a lumbering killer brought to life by electricity.
 McLoughlin also drew from vampire lore in order to give Jason a weakness, namely being returned to his "home soil"; to achieve this, McLoughlin disregarded the idea presented in Part 2 that Jason had survived his drowning, instead presenting the idea that Jason has always been some sort of supernatural force.
-He also decided to retcon the ending of the fifth film, where Tommy Jarvis was a serial killer.
-In fact, Pam's truck from the fifth film can be seen indicating she is alive.
+He also decided to retcon the ending of the fifth film, where Tommy Jarvis (John Shepherd) was a serial killer.
+In fact, Pam Roberts (Melanie Kinnaman)'s truck from the fifth film can be seen indicating she is alive.
 In the "Tommy Tapes" for Friday the 13th: The Game (2017) written by Adam Green, it's explained that the ending of the fifth film was Tommy's dream.